Aiden

-Aiden was an American horror punk band from Seattle, Washington that formed in the spring of 2003.
+Aiden is an American punk rock band from Seattle, Washington, that formed in the spring of 2003.
 They achieved underground success during the mid to late 2000s with their classic lineup, featuring vocalist William Francis, guitarists Angel Ibarra and Jake Wambold, bassist Nick Wiggins, and drummer Jake Davison.

 History

 Early years and Our Gangs Dark Oath (2003–2004)

 The band formed in 2003 and is named after the character Aidan Keller of the 2002 film The Ring ("Dude, that kid's just spooky," Francis said of the character whose name is actually spelled Aidan).
 Their first full-length album Our Gangs Dark Oath, was released on Dead Teenager Records in 2004.
 It was recorded while Jake Davison and Angel Ibarra were still in high school and released shortly after they had left.

 Nightmare Anatomy (2005–2006)

 Later in 2005, the band was signed to Victory Records.
 Their second album and debut for Victory Records titled Nightmare Anatomy, was released October 4, 2005.
 The album peaked at number 196 on the Billboard 200, number 9 on the Billboard Heatseekers Chart, and number 16 on the Billboard Independent Albums Chart.
 The album has since become one of the band's most commercially and critically successful albums to date.
 It spawned three successful singles, "The Last Sunrise", "Die Romantic", and "Knife Blood Nightmare".

 In March 2006, Aiden played a US tour supporting Thirty Seconds to Mars, and later another US tour supporting the Finnish band HIM, during their Dark Light tour.
 In April 2007, they played with Lostprophets and Taking Back Sunday.
 Aiden also partook in the Taste of Chaos 2007 North American Tour alongside The Used, Thirty Seconds to Mars, Senses Fail, Saosin, Chiodos, and Evaline.
 They played a West Coast tour, followed by a national tour, Confessions in the Dark Tour, with Drop Dead, Gorgeous, Still Remains, and the band 1997.